Utilizing Plastic-Based 3D Printing for Metalwork

 3D printed model of the final chair before creation in stainless steel

-Yujia Metal Science focuses their 3D printing efforts into prototyping.
+Yujia Metal Science focuses their 3D printing efforts on prototyping.
 For prototyping their designs, Yujia only requires the blueprints, CAD drawing, and their N2 printer.
 First converting their file into an STL, they will preview the print and optimize its layout and positioning to maximize the appearance of the print while minimizing the required supports.

 The first model is printed to verify the look of the design.
 By using a physical model, designers can physically interact with the model and discover any changes they’d like to make resulting in rapid adjustments and iterations.

-By splitting the parts between printers, the Yujia team can speed up the lead time on a 60hour sofa print significantly.
+By splitting the parts between printers, the Yujia team can speed up the lead time on a 60-hour sofa print significantly.
 With this 1:1 scale prototype completed, they can place their order for the final design with their desired material.

 1:1 Stainless Steel Prototypes Parts